ITU-BDSA23-GROUP13/Chirp/docs/report.md

 Each Author (AspNetUser) stores their id, username, email, password hash, whether they have two-factor-authentication enables, aswell the above mentioned.
 Author's can also follow each other in a many-to-many relation.

 The AspNetUser, AspNetUserTokens, and AspNetUserLogins comes from ASP.NET Core Identity that _Chirp!_ uses to manage its users (i.e. Authors).
 In reality, each AspNetUser also stores additional attributes that are not used directly by _Chirp!_.
-These are normalized username and email, concurrency and sercurity stamps (used for e.g. password-resetting), phone number (_Chirp!_ doesn't collect phone numbers), lockout information, and an access failure count.
+These are normalized username and email, concurrency and security stamps (used for e.g. password-resetting), phone number (_Chirp!_ doesn't collect phone numbers), lockout information, and an access failure count.
 The AspNetUserTokens stores tokens such as two-factor-authentication keys and recovery codes, and AspNetUserLogins stores third-party login provider information, e.g. Github OAuth.

 ## Architecture — In the small